Blended unit design

-Common habits to be aware of when re-designing a unit:
+Common pitfalls to be aware of when re-designing a unit:

 - It is important not just “add on online components” to an existing course, as this can lead to too much content and unreasonable workload for students and instructors.

 - It may be tempting to translate aspects from the original course directly into new course, but direct translation might not be the best strategy.
-You will need to consider timing, skills of instructor and learners being adequately prepared.
+You will need to consider timing, the skills of instructor and whether learners are being adequately prepared.

-- If there are existing activities, assessment and syllabus these will likely influence you, be aware of this.
+- If there are existing activities, assessment and curriculum these will likely influence you, be aware of this.